ShaoPengyang/ISG-CD/README.md

-# This repo is for KDD submission 2427.
+# This repo is for "Exploring Heterogeneity and Uncertainty for Graph-based Cognitive Diagnosis Models in Intelligent Education".

 This repo includes